 Depending on funding, safety issues, site security and the availability of staff, planned public use of the Red Root Preserve is as follows.
 Site improvements on the Water-Sewer District easement commensurate with its own needs and will allow for shared public parking access with the Conservation Collier portion of the property.
-In the interim, we may construct 2-3 pervious parallel parking spaces on the south side of Limpkin Road in our access easement area next to the trailhead.
+Currently, visitors can park in mowed areas on either side of Limpkin road near the trailhead sign to access the preserve trail.
 Conservation Collier staff has developed a site plan (Figure 12) incorporating the following components:

-The walking trail measures approximately 3,410 feet in length (.64 miles).
+• The walking trail measures approximately 3,410 feet in length (.64 miles).
 The original route of the trail represented in Figure 12 was approximated from a 2008 aerial image to take advantage of areas where impacts to the community would be minimized.
 The entrance to the trail is approximately 770 feet east of the intersection of Sanctuary Road and Limpkin Road.
 This distance accommodates for the width of the Water-Sewer District's easement.
-The trailhead is located at the northwet corner of the Water-Sewer District's easement. allows visitors the best opportunity to view the plants and animals of the pine flatwoods and freshwater marsh communities. .
+The trailhead is located at the northwest corner of the Water-Sewer District's easement.
+The trail design allows visitors the best opportunity to view the plants and animals of the pine flatwoods and freshwater marsh communities.
 Interpretive signs near the trailhead and the freshwater marsh will give specific information about the plant communities and associated animals that may be seen.
-Two benches built by a local Eagle Scout were placed along the hiking trail in shady resting areas..
+Two benches built by a local Eagle Scout were placed along the hiking trail in shady resting areas.
 Small plant signs were placed along the trail to educate visitors about the species present on the preserve.